Aeden-B/kbp2ass/README.md

 # KBP2ASS

-This is a converter for KBP karaoke format to ASS, written in nodeJS.
+This is a converter for [Karaoke Builder Studio](https://www.karaokebuilder.com/kbstudio.php) karaoke format to ASS, written in nodeJS.

 ## History